DispatchBot/node-ecs-deployer/README.md

 ## Current limitations

 * Only supports checking image tags for Quay.io
-* Assumes you are storing your task definitions in S3
+* Assumes a single region deployment.
 * Assumes that all container definitions within a task definition should be updated with the given version string.